Frogush/you-really-need-this/README.md

 - Manifest and favicons adapt to dark/light mode using `media="(prefers-color-scheme: ...)"`.

 #### 🧭 Header
-- Logo centered with Grid/Flexbox.
+- Logo centered with Grid.
-- Custom horizontal navigation with no list markers.
+- Custom horizontal navigation with alternating markers.
 - Contact block (`tel`, `mailto`) with semantic layout.

 #### 🖼 Jumbotron